August 7th is known as Professional Speakers Day and Particularly Preposterous Packaging Day.

 Did you know that on this day in 1606, the first known performance of Shakespeare’s “Macbeth” was performed?
 The play was performed for King James I and took place in Hampton Court in Sussex, UK.

-Keep reading for more facts about August 7
+Keep reading for more interesting facts about August 7th in history!

 Hollywood’s first full Asian cast movie called “Crazy Rich Asians” was released.